Your trustee can sell your home if it’s the only way to pay your bankruptcy debts. You may have to give up:

 The beneficial interest and legal ownership are transferred to your trustee.
 This means you can’t sell the property or claim any money from a sale.

-A bankruptcy restriction or notice is added to your property’s entry in the land register confirming this.
+A bankruptcy restriction or notice is added to your property’s entry in the land register to say this.